 Given the huge need for palm oil to meet local market demand, the São Toméan government has decided to introduce investment policies to attract agro-industrial investors.
-In 2009, São Tomé and the Socfin Group concluded an agreement for the creation of Agripalma, a concession of just under 5 000 hectares in the south of the island to be used for industrial oil palm cultivation.
+In 2009, São Tomé and the Socfin Group concluded an agreement for the creation of Agripalma, a concession of around 2 400 hectares in the south of the island to be used for industrial oil palm cultivation.

 With the same purpose in mind, the plantation provides jobs suited to pensioners who wish to keep working, because the statutory pension is inadequate for their needs.

 The economic activity created by the plantation provides additional income for the local community, where many small and medium-sized businesses have flourished since 2010.
 This economic dynamism is changing the character of this area, where the average daily income was less than €1 before the creation of the plantation.

 Today, Agripalma is a major economic player on the island, and it has become the largest private employer in São Tomé and Príncipe, Agripalma is also the only large-scale plantation on the island.

 Agripalma started the certification of its operations following the “organic farming” requirements.
 For several years now, Agripalma has not used any chemical fertilizers or biocides in its plantation.
 Agripalma obtained certification of its palm fruit and palm oil production in December 2017.